mathjax/MathJax-docs/web/components/misc.rst

 allows you to obtain the MathML or original format of the mathematics, change parameters about the output renderer, enable accessibility features, and so on.

+See the :ref:`menu-options` section for information about configuring this component.

 -----